-The coefficients of the estimated long-run relationship between prices, the exchange rate and money vary between the three studies despite all having applied the same methodology.
 These differences can be attributed primarily to sample variability.
-Compared to the two previous studies (Ubide and Omar), this paper finds the lowest passthrough coefficient (0.15) although it is not very different from the one obtained by Ubide (0.18).
-This similarity between the two coefficients could be interpreted as the result of a prevalence of similar economic environments during the 1989-1996 and the 2001-2006 periods.
-However, such a conclusion is misleading.
+Compared to the two previous studies (Ubide and Omar), this paper finds the lowest pass-through coefficient (0.15) although it is not very different from the one obtained by Ubide (0.18).
+This similarity between the two coefficients could be interpreted as result of a prevalence of similar economic environments during the 1989-1996 and the 2001:2006 periods.
+However, such conclusion is misleading.
 What the results seems to indicate is a balance between two determinants of exchange rate pass-through as suggested by Devereux and Yetman (2002).
-While Ubide's estimation period was characterized by relatively higher inflation and a less volatile exchange rate, the period covered in this paper features lower inflation and a volatile exchange rate resulting from current monetary and exchange rate policy.
-It follows that the relatively higher inflation during 1989-1996 may have exerted an upward pressure on the pass-through while less exchange rate volatility tended to lower the pass-through.
+While Ubide's estimation period can be characterized by a relatively higher inflation and less volatile exchange rate, the period covered in this paper features lower inflation and volatile exchange rate as result of current monetary and exchange rate policy.
+It follows that the relatively higher inflation during 1989-1996 may have exerted a upward pressure on the pass-through while less exchange rate volatility tended to lower the pass-through.
 The opposite seems to have happened during the 2001-2006 period.
 Therefore, ceteris paribus, the two pass-through coefficients would tend to converge.

-It is also interesting to compare whether the relative importance of South African prices, money and the exchange rate has changed since Ubide's study.
-In order to assess this hypothesis, the error forecast variance of domestic prices is decomposed imposing the same ordering imposed by Ubide.
-The results (Table 6) show two main conclusions.
-First, unlike in Uribe's study, where the variations in domestic prices were mainly explained by its own innovations, this paper finds that changes in South African prices explain most of the variation in domestic prices.
-Second, money still explains a relatively larger share of price variability compared to the exchange rate.
-For example, in the 1989-1996 period the exchange rate explained 2.4 per cent of the forecast error variance in prices and money explained 12.4 per cent after 10 months.
-During 2001-2006, money explained 19.7 per cent and the exchange rate 3.7 per cent of the variance during the same time horizon.
+It is also interesting to compare whether the relative importance of money and exchange rate changed since Ubide's study.
+In order to assess that hypothesis, the error forecast variance of domestic prices is decomposed imposing the same ordering used by Ubide.
+The results (Table 5) show that money still explains a relatively larger share of prices variability than exchange rate although its relative importance diminished.
+For example, in the 1989-1996 period the exchange rate explained 2.4 per cent of the forecast error variance of prices while money explained 12.44 per cent after 10 months.
+During 2001-2006, money explained 28 per cent and the exchange rate 9 per cent of the variance during the same time horizon.

-Taking the three studies together, the domestic/foreign prices puzzle report by Omar (2003) can be regarded as sample specific and not as a general description of the relationship between Mozambican and South African prices.
-This is consistent with the Bank's of Mozambique assessment in its annual reports.
+Taking the three studies together, the domestic/foreign prices puzzle report by Omar (2003) can be regarded as sample specific and not a general description of the relationship between the Mozambican and South African prices.
+This is consistent with the Bank's of Mozambique assessment on its annual reports and with the existing strong trade links between the two economies.

 Overall, the results are in line with previous findings.
-First, they confirm that money, the exchange rate and South African prices are important factors explaining inflation in Mozambique.
-Second, they add additional evidence to the consensus that pass-through is incomplete.
-Nevertheless, they leave unresolved the issue regarding the true size of the pass-through in Mozambique since two other studies (Cirera and Nhate 2007 and Omar

-2003) reported a relatively higher pass-through.
-Given that some studies for countries with better macro-economic fundamentals have reported higher pass-through coefficients compared to the one obtained here, one should be careful when interpreting this paper's results, which in part may reflect the small sample problem and the limitation of the modeling strategy (inclusion of only monetary and external factors).
+First, they confirm that money, the exchange rate and the South African prices are important factors explaining inflation in Mozambique.
+Second, they add additional evidence to consensus that that pass-through is incomplete.
+Nevertheless, they leave unresolved the issue regarding to the true size of the pass-through in Mozambique since other two studies (Cirera and Nhate 2007 and Omar 2003) reported a relatively higher pass-through.
+In addition, pass-through coefficients in countries with better macroeconomic fundamentals have been higher than the one obtained in this study.
+Therefore, one should be careful when interpreting this results which in part may reflect the small sample problem and the limitation of the modeling strategy (inclusion of only monetary and external factors).

-Conclusion and policy implications
+5 Conclusion and policy implications

-This paper applied a co-integrated VAR and the associated error correction model to investigate the relationship between domestic prices, South African prices, money and the exchange rate in Mozambique.
-Impulse response analyses were used to trace the response of consumer prices to shocks in money, exchange rate and South African prices.
-In addition, the decomposition of the error forecast variance of prices was applied to assess the importance of each of three variables in explaining domestic price variations.
+This paper applied a cointegrated VAR and the associated error correction model to investigate the relationship between domestic prices, South African prices, money and exchange rate in Mozambique.
+Impulse response analysis were used to trace the response of consumer prices to shocks in money, exchange rate and South African prices while the decomposition of the error forecast variance of prices was applied to assess the importance of each of three variables in explaining domestic price variations.